-- 1. We support improving farm animal welfare.
-Animal agriculture functions foremost as a business and those in the industry will benefit economically.
-(2022) - 2.
+- 1. We support improving farm animal welfare as an industry that will benefit economically.
+(2023) - 2.
 We support efforts to ensure the strict punishment and liability of individuals and organizations that commit illegal actions against animal agriculture producers and biomedical researchers and facilities. - 3.
-We support legislation to ensure the use of due process when

-- investigating animal cruelty complaints. - 4.
-We support rodeos and livestock shows and the use of livestock as these shows.
+We support legislation to ensure the use of due process when investigating animal cruelty complaints. - 4.
+We support rodeos and livestock shows and the use of livestock at these shows.